 - Life sucks!

-Behaviors are the helpful or harmful things you do.
-Other people can usually see your behaviors.
+Behaviors are helpful or harmful things you do.
+Other people can usually see their behaviors.
 Changes in behavior often go along with changes in mental health.

 Examples of behaviors:

 - Avoiding the things that upset you

 - Isolating yourself and pulling away from friends and family